Thomas Pannone

 Thomas Edward Pannone (/pɑːˈnoʊn/ pah-NOHN-'; born April 28, 1994) is an American professional baseball pitcher in the Milwaukee Brewers organization.
-He has played in Major League Baseball (MLB) for the Toronto Blue Jays.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and in the KBO League for the Kia Tigers.

 High school and college

 Pannone attended Bishop Hendricken High School in Warwick, Rhode Island, where he was an outfielder as well as a pitcher.
-He was drafted by the Chicago Cubs in the 33rd round of the 2012 Major League Baseball draft, but did not sign and attended the College of Southern Nevada.
+He was drafted by the Chicago Cubs in the 33rd round of the 2012 Major League Baseball draft but did not sign and attended the College of Southern Nevada.
 Pannone stopped playing outfield in college, focusing solely on pitching.
 In his lone season of college baseball, he posted a 6–2 win–loss record, 1.84 earned run average (ERA), and 78 strikeouts in 532/3 innings pitched.

 Professional career

 Cleveland Indians

-Pannone was selected by the Cleveland Indians in the ninth round of the 2013 Major League Baseball draft.
+The Cleveland Indians selected Pannone in the ninth round of the 2013 Major League Baseball draft.
 He made his professional debut with the Rookie-level Arizona League Indians.
 He made 14 relief appearances in 2013 and pitched to a 1–0 record, 9.00 ERA, and 20 strikeouts in 16 innings.
 He remained in the Arizona League for the 2014 season, going 5–0 with a 3.20 ERA and 62 strikeouts in 45 innings, and was named a post-season All-Star by the league.
-Pannone made his full-season debut in 2015, pitching the entire season with the Class-A Lake County Captains.
+Pannone made his full-season debut in 2015, pitching the entire season with the Single-A Lake County Captains.
 In 1161/3 total innings over 27 appearances, he posted a 7–6 record, 4.02 ERA, and 120 strikeouts.
-Pannone began the 2016 season with Lake County, where he was named a mid-season All-Star, before being promoted to the Advanced-A Lynchburg Hillcats in July.
+Pannone began the 2016 season with Lake County, where he was named a mid-season All-Star, before being promoted to the High-A Lynchburg Hillcats in July.
 In total, he made 25 appearances in the 2016 season and went 8–5 with a 2.57 ERA and 122 strikeouts in 133 innings.

-Pannone was assigned to Advanced-A Lynchburg to open the 2017 season.
-In early May he was promoted to the Double-A Akron RubberDucks, and was named an Eastern League All-Star at mid-season.
+Pannone was assigned to High-A Lynchburg to open the 2017 season.
+In early May, he was promoted to the Double-A Akron RubberDucks and was named an Eastern League All-Star at mid-season.